bschreck/deep.sh/docs/tutorial_hist.rst

     - 2
     + 3

-    'XONSH_INTERACTIVE' is in both, but differs
+    'DEEPSH_INTERACTIVE' is in both, but differs
     - True
     + False